 What to expect

-Unlike in Germany, where private fireworks are common in many places on New Year's Eve, fireworks are otherwise relatively rare in New York.
+Fireworks are otherwise relatively rare in New York.
 That makes this official spectacle, organized by Macy's every year, even more impressive.

 For decades, Macy's has put on this huge show with music, lighting, and thousands of fireworks.
 Millions of people watch the event live on site or on television.